jchen6727/fanova/docs/source/manual.rst

 Fanova on merged SMAC runs
 --------------------------

-If you different SMAC runs on the same task and you can combine them and apply Fanova on the merged data set.
-This will make the result of Fanova more robout simply because it has more data.
+If you have different SMAC runs from the same task, you can combine them and apply Fanova on the merged data set.
+This will make the result of Fanova more reliable, simply because it has more data.

 To merge different SMAC runs, you have to merge the different state-run order via SMAC's state-merge tool: